Special Nuclear Material Licensee Toolkit

 This page includes links to files in non-HTML format.
 See Plugins, Viewers, and Other Tools for more information.

 The NRC's regulations are found in Chapter I of Title 10, "Energy," of the Code of Federal Regulations (CFR).
 Chapter I is divided into Parts 1 through 199.

 See also the Medical, Industrial, Academic Uses of Nuclear Materials Regulations, Guidance, and Communications page.

 Consolidated materials guidance is published in "Consolidated Guidance About Materials Licenses" (NUREG-1556).

 Regulatory guides are issued in 10 divisions and are intended to aid licensees in implementing regulations.
 For a specific list of the most applicable guides in Division 8, Occupational Health, see the Medical, Industrial, and Academic Uses of Nuclear Materials Regulations, Guidance, and Communications page.

 Web (HTML) versions of some regulatory guides are available for viewing or downloading at this site.
 In the index for each division of guides, the number of each guide available at this site is underscored.
 All active final and draft guides are also available in NRC's Agencywide Documents Access and Management System (ADAMS).

 NRC's regional offices (Region I - East, Region III - Midwest, and Region IV - West/Southwest) conduct typically unannounced, periodic inspection of licensed activities using guidance from Inspection Manual, Chapter 2800.
 The frequency of inspection is based on the hazard of materials used.

-The following forms are to be used by all research and development licensees.
+The following forms are to be used by all source material licensees.